willswats/fedora-silverblue-config/docs/setup/gui/steam.md

 Select which Steam window appears when the program starts: Library

 Display web address bars when available: Enabled

-### Downloads

-Add drive/s in `Content Libaries > STEAM LIBRARY FOLDERS` and choose one as the default.

 ### Steam Play